siderolabs/talos/website/content/docs/v1.0/Guides/editing-machine-configuration.md

 > Note: applying change on next reboot (`--mode=staged`) doesn't modify current node configuration, so next call to
 > `talosctl edit machineconfig --mode=staged` will not see changes

-The list of config changes allowed to be applied immediately in Talos v1.0:
+The list of config changes allowed to be applied immediately in talos v0.15:

 * `.debug`
 * `.cluster`
 * `.machine.time`
 * `.machine.certCANs`
-* `.machine.install` (configuration is only applied during install/upgrade)
 * `.machine.network`
-* `.machine.sysfs`
 * `.machine.sysctls`
 * `.machine.logging`
 * `.machine.controlplane`
 * `.machine.kubelet`
-* `.machine.pods`
 * `.machine.kernel`
 * `.machine.registries` (CRI containerd plugin will not pick up the registry authentication settings without a reboot)